AVERAGE FD RATE

 Frequently Asked Questions

 Yes.
 Interest earned on Fixed Deposits is fully taxable and added to your total income.
 Banks deduct 10% TDS if interest exceeds ₹40,000 in a year (₹50,000 for senior citizens).
+You must declare FD interest in your ITR.

 Fincado Research Team